ABV Calculator Alcohol Cost Calculator – Drink & Liquor Pricing Tool

 What is an alcohol cost calculator?

 An alcohol cost calculator is a tool that helps determine drink cost and suggested selling price using bottle price, pour size, mixer costs, and target pour cost percentage.
-It’s essential for bars and restaurants to maintain profitability.
+It’s essential for bars and restaurants to maintain profitability and calculate the total cost of 3 drinks or any quantity accurately.

 What is a good pour cost percentage?